 David Toews received his Ph.D. in Philosophy from the University of Warwick, England.
 An award-winning teacher and major grant recipient in the area of Sociology, he has been a faculty member in several universities.

 In his research, he is a specialist in the social thought of the classical sociologist and philosopher Gabriel Tarde (1843-1904).
-The first to critically analyse the contemporary revival of Tarde in English in frequently cited papers in Theory, Culture, and Society and the Journal of Classical Sociology, his most recent essay “Tarde and Simmel on Sociability and Unsociability” will be included in an Anthem Press collection on Tarde in 2017.
-He also leads a growing area of scholarship involved with applying Tarde’s theories to qualitative methods for understanding contemporary social life.
-Recently, he has held an Insight Development Grant from the Social Sciences and Humanities Research Council (SSHRC) of Canada for his project “The Influence of Social Media on Sociability and Unsociability”.
+The first to critically analyse the contemporary revival of Tarde in English in frequently cited papers in Theory, Culture, and Society and the Journal of Classical Sociology, his most recent essay “Tarde and Simmel on Sociability and Unsociability” is included in an Anthem Press collection on Tarde.
+He also leads a growing area of scholarship involved with applying Tarde’s theories to qualitative methods for understanding contemporary social life, and is a contributor to the Palgrave Handbook of Relational Sociology.
+He has held an Insight Development Grant from the Social Sciences and Humanities Research Council (SSHRC) of Canada for his project “The Influence of Social Media on Sociability and Unsociability”.

-He has taught critical, interdisciplinary courses on Modernity and Postmodernity, and Philosophies of Life as well as Sociological Theory.
+Toews has taught critical, interdisciplinary courses on Modernity and Postmodernity, and Philosophies of Life as well as Sociological Theory.
 His course at York University SOCI2060: Social Interaction and Community updated symbolic interactionist sociology for the digital media era and led to the innovative student-created extra-curricular program “Falling in Love with Research” and a John O’Neill Award for Teaching Excellence.